A Deep Learning Model of Mental Rotation Informed by Interactive VR Experiments: Discussion

 \section{Discussion}

-\paragraph{Novelty} Here we propose a first neural model of human mental rotation, which (1) reproduces the human ability to compare Shepard-Metzler shapes seen from different viewpoints, (2) captures subjects' sequence of actions in an interactive version of the task.
-Our model adds to a recent collection of neural models of the human and primate ability to perform spatial reasoning tasks \citep{hamrick2019analogues,nayebi2023neural,thompson2024zero,connell2025approximating,sosa2025blending,khajuria2025comparing,mohammadi2025understanding}.
-In line with our own conclusions, these models use similar components to ours, such as equivariant encoders (or more general `world models'), neuro-symbolic encoders and agents performing simulations in latent spaces.
+\textbf{Novelty.} Here we propose a first neural model of human mental rotation, which (1) reproduces the human ability to compare Shepard-Metzler shapes across viewpoints, (2) captures subjects' sequence of actions in an interactive version of the task, and (3) partly explains subjects' reaction times.
+Our model adds to a recent collection of neural models of the human and primate ability to perform spatial reasoning tasks \citep{hamrick2019analogues,nayebi2023neural,thompson2024zero,connell2025approximating,khajuria2025comparing,mohammadi2025understanding}.
+In line with our own conclusions, these models use similar components to ours, such as equivariant encoders (or more general `world models'), neuro-symbolic encoders, and agents performing simulations in latent spaces.
 Nevertheless, none of these previous models specifically address the problem of mental rotation.
-Closest to our work, \citet{connell2025approximating} propose a model of 3D visual inference which they use to estimate the similarity of objects seen from different viewpoints, a task similar to the mental rotation task.
-Their model is in remarkable agreement with human judgments of similarity.
-Importantly, however, their model relies on a different set of components than ours, which does not allow their model to perform sequential actions.
-This prevents their model from accounting for human behavior and reaction times.
+Closest to our work, \citet{connell2025approximating, bonnen2026human} propose models of 3D visual inference which they use to estimate the similarity of objects seen from different viewpoints, a task related to mental rotation.
+Their models are in remarkable agreement with human judgments of similarity.
+Their models rely on a different set of components than ours, which does not allow to perform sequential actions; in \citep{bonnen2026human}, however, reaction time correlates with the layer of the model at which the solution is found.
 In another recent study, \citet{leadholm2025thousand} propose a novel cortically-inspired architecture able to perform symmetry transformations.
 Their work is difficult to directly compare to ours because it is conceptually very different and requires the sense of touch.
-On the machine learning side, models have been proposed to solve mental rotation tasks and more general visual inference tasks \citep{poggio1990network,jaderberg2015spatial,tuggener2023efficient,kotar2025worldmodelingprobabilisticstructure,bardes2024revisiting,keller2021topographic,wang2025vggt,mason2025large}, but none of them have attempted to account for human behavior with the level of scrutiny that we propose in this study.
+On the machine learning side, models have been proposed to solve mental rotation tasks and more general visual inference tasks \citep{poggio1990network,jaderberg2015spatial,tuggener2023efficient,kotar2025worldmodelingprobabilisticstructure,bardes2024revisiting,keller2021topographic,wang2025vggt,mason2026large}, but none of them have attempted to account for human behavior with the level of scrutiny that we propose in this study.